 - Hungary is far less religious than the United States.
 Just 14 percent of Hungarians say religion is very important to them and 17 percent go to church at least once per month.

-- Conservatives praise Orbán’s pro-natalist policies, including a lifetime income-tax exemption for women who give birth to and raise at least four children, yet Hungary’s birth rate is lower than America’s as well as the EU average.
+- Conservatives praise Orbán’s pro-natalist policies, including a lifetime income-tax exemption for mothers of four children and more, yet Hungary’s birth rate is lower than America’s and the EU average.
 UNICEF ranks Hungary 24 out of 41 rich countries in terms of child care.

 - Life expectancy at birth is 76 years, four years below the OECD average.

 - Are Hungarians at least happier?
 No. They rank 43 in the World Happiness Index, behind the United States and almost all other EU member states.